rasmuswiegman/domaintool/README.md

 OPTIONS:
   -h            Show this help message
   -f            Set filepath
-  -d [x.x.x.x]  Set DNS Server to be used
+  -d            Set DNS Server to be used
   -all          Look up all
   -dns          Look up Nameservers
   -mx           Look up MX records